 The design, approaches and organisation of both the English curriculum and the Mathematics curriculum have been reviewed, trialled, developed and implemented after considerable research, liaison with local authority consultants and in collaboration with local schools.
 These subjects are taught in mixed ability classes across the Key Stage.
 In all year groups, there are small group interventions in order to support children in gaining the key skills to become successful readers, writers and mathematicians.

-We are a well-resourced school which places high emphasise upon the use of technology to enhance school life: iPads, laptops, keyboards, CTouches, IWB (replaced Easter 2018), a green screen and our very own S’Cool Radio Station are some of the resources we utilise across the curriculum.
+We are a well-resourced school which places high emphasis upon the use of technology to enhance school life: iPads, laptops, keyboards, CTouches, IWB (replaced Easter 2018), a green screen and our very own S’Cool Radio Station are some of the resources we utilise across the curriculum.
 We are fortunate to be able to provide our pupils with additional learning spaces e.g. The jungle themed Library, The Hive (a flexible learning space including Room of Boom and The Cloud meeting area), The Nurture Room (predominantly used for wellbeing support and ELSA), The Active Room and Room of Boom.

 All subject leaders are given professional training and network opportunities to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues within the school.
 Creative weeks, whole school special events (sporting, creative and academic), trips, residential visits and other opportunities within and beyond school all enrich and develop the children’s enjoyable engaging learning experiences.
 Before, during and after school clubs extend these opportunities further.
 Our outdoor environment and the local area are considered opportunities for active learning for all our children.

 Through inclusive learning experiences, pupils have opportunities to reflect, self-assess, set personal targets and with each other, their parents and staff within the school, they can share their learning, developing positive learning attitudes their well-being, impacting positively upon well-being, demonstrating high expectations and a sense of responsibility to enable them to become happy, healthy, successful citizens of the future.